 A course in the curriculum in the choosing of which a student has some options, as opposed to a required course.
-The term free or unrestricted elective denotes that the student either has complete choice in the Introduction 08-09 selection of a course or choice among courses in several different fields.
-A restricted elective is one limited to a certain discipline or group of
+The term free or unrestricted elective denotes that the student either has complete choice in the selection of a course or choice among courses in several different fields.
+A restricted elective is one limited to a certain discipline or group of disciplines, such as an English elective or a social science elective.

-GRADUATE
+GRADUATE Introduction